 There is no single test to determine if you're carrying on a business.
 Features of a business include:

-If your business or other enterprise isn't yet underway, you'll need to have undertaken start-up activities such as:
+If your business or other enterprise isn't yet underway, you'll need to have undertaken commencement activities such as:

-While you don't need to have undertaken all of these start-up activities, you would be expected to have undertaken at least some of them.
+While you don't need to have undertaken all of these commencement activities, you would be expected to have undertaken at least some of them.

-While renting out an investment property may constitute an enterprise, renting out a residential property doesn't generally give rise to GST or pay as you go withholding obligations, so residential property investors don't need an ABN.
+While renting out an investment property may constitute an enterprise, renting out a residential property doesn't generally give rise to GST or pay as you go withholding obligations, so residential property investors may not need an ABN.

 If your business or organisation is located outside Australia, you may be entitled to an ABN if you are carrying on an enterprise:

-Before applying for an ABN, a superannuation entity (for example APRA regulated funds, ATO regulated self-managed super funds (SMSFs)) must be set up correctly.
+Before applying for an ABN, a superannuation entity (for example APRA regulated funds, ATO regulated self-managed super funds) must be set up correctly.